purcell/package-lint/README.md

 ============

 This library provides a linter for the metadata in Emacs Lisp files which are intended to be packages.
+You can integrate it into your build process.

 Currently these checks are only activated if a `Package-Requires` or `Package-Version` header is present in the file, or if non-nil `force`